×

 Sun Microsystems developed the Solaris operating system (OS), which has a rich history dating back to the 1980s.
 This robust OS was first introduced as a commercial Unix-based operating system and has been a cornerstone in the computing ecosystem for businesses.

 Over the years, Solaris has supported SPARC servers and workloads.
 Its advanced features and capabilities have made it a popular choice for running mission-critical applications for businesses.
 But now, as businesses move towards modern technology, these Solaris SPARC servers and workloads are not compatible with them.
-Thus, enterprises are migrating Solaris to x86-based architectures for better performance.
+Thus, enterprises are considering a Solaris x86 migration for better performance and future-proofing their infrastructure.

-In this blog, explore how businesses are shifting their Solaris SPARC workloads and servers to newer platforms like x86.
+In this blog, explore how businesses are shifting from Solaris on x86 servers.
 This transition offers enhanced performance, improved security, scalability, flexibility, and minimized maintenance costs.

 Understanding Solaris Operating System (OS)